 A liquidator may apply to the court for contributions towards the assets of the company from any person who held office as a director (this includes shadow directors) from the point at which that person "knew or ought to have concluded that there was no reasonable prospect of avoiding insolvent liquidation".

 It is a defence to a challenge under section 214 for a director to show that from the point that he knew or ought to have known that insolvent liquidation was unavoidable he "took every step with a view to minimising the potential loss to the company's creditors".
-This may include directors initiating insolvency proceedings.
+This may include but does not oblige the directors to initiate insolvency proceedings.